linntiffanyyy/Icecream_Stack_Game/README.md

 # Scoop Stack

-A cute desktop game where you jump on ice cream scoops to build the tallest cone you can.
+A cute desktop game (using electron) where you jump on ice cream scoops to build the tallest cone you can.

 ## What It Is